paul12345-cyber/multimodal-web-attack-Dataset/README.md

 ## Overview

-The **Multimodal Web Attack Dataset (MWAD)** is a novel labelled cybersecurity dataset developed as part of the author's doctoral research in cybersecurity at **La Trobe University, Australia**.
+The **Multimodal Web Attack Dataset (MWAD)** is a novel labelled cybersecurity dataset developed as part of the author's research in cybersecurity at **La Trobe University, Australia**.

 The dataset generation methodology, design, and description are presented in the peer-reviewed journal article: